“My Old Ass” is Hilarious, Heartfelt, and Healing

 The movie centers around a teenage girl, Elliott, who is set to leave the Muskoka region for the “big city” of Toronto for university in twenty-two days.
 Having grown up on a third-generation cranberry farm, she is eager to leave and have new experiences.
 Before she bids farewell, she and two friends (played by Maddie Ziegler and Kerrice Brooks) decide to take a mushroom trip, during which she “hallucinates” meeting her older, 39-year old self played by Aubrey Plaza.
 My heart swelled with Canadian pride to not only have the film star a Canadian (Maisy Stella), but also to be set and filmed in Muskoka.
 I haven’t been, but after watching the film I kind of get the “cottage” vibes people back East wax poetic about now.

 The script is full of LOLs that had me laughing unabashedly at 1pm in a mostly-vacant Vancouver movie theatre, as well as a lot of poignancy, which made me shed a few tears.
-I also super appreciated its approach to depicting unabashed queerness and having the character going on a kind of inverted self-discovery journey than what we typically see on screen, which I found to be quite healing.
+I also really appreciated the film’s approach to depicting unabashed queerness and having the character going on a kind of inverted self-discovery journey than what we typically see on screen, which I found to be quite healing.

 It’s hard to believe that this is Maisy Stella’s first film – she is a natural, easy, authentic presence that effortlessly elevates every scene she is in.
 I expected to laugh at Aubrey, and her patented droll delivery, but I was equally laughing at Maisy’s version of Elliott.